nicflores/ha-data-service/TALK_NOTES.md

 Depending on how things go, we could eventually

 1. a web api backend to download Yahoo finance data to an S3 bucket
+2. Get Programming with Haskell by `Will Kurt`.
+Will Kurt mentions web development towards the end the book (around page 500ish).
+This talk takes some of the ideas presented at the end of that book and goes a little further.

 ## Haskell Web Framework

 In the spirit of continuing my interest in writing web servers.
-I want to now dive into this topic usign Haskell.
+I want to dive into this topic usign Haskell.
 We'll start by with a very simple example and build up over time all the while examining the underlying functional aspects of the Haskell we are writing.

 A quick search reveals several web frameworks available within the Haskell ecosystem: